joeymanny/joeboids/README.md

 # joeboids
-simple boids implementation in Rust using rayon for multithreading. thoeretically runs anywhere you can define a triangle drawing function.
+simple implementation of boids in Rust using rayon for multithreading. thoeretically runs anywhere you can define a triangle drawing function.

 ### joe's TODOs:
 - restrict their vision